 |This build option adds Chromium-specific command-line options to your Crosswalk build.
 See this List of Chromium Command Line Switches for a complete set of command-line switches (not all command-line switches work with all Crosswalk versions).|

-Multiple instances of this preference are allowed in the build configuration file.
-Examples of the use of this preference:
+Only one instance of this preference is allowed in the build configuration file.